DukeEnglish/miniagent/README.md

 5. The project supports simple front-end and API access, making it easy to display and integrate with various modules
 6. [todo] Provides a log management and processing module, which makes it convenient for users to retain data based on their usage habits, for subsequent model/prompt optimization
 7. [todo] Multiple parameter input, in the form of a dictionary input, so that different node input parameters can be specified.
 This is mainly for some flexible inputs of basenode, and others can be directly configured in the graph
+8. [todo] Add some global configurations to adapt to the use of more different models

 ## Sample Tasks
 All preset graphs are in dag_conf.

-story_create.conf: Let the large model continue to write novels without manually interacting one by one, and configure it in the main function path to see the results.
+- story_create.conf: Let the large model continue to write novels without manually interacting one by one, and configure it in the main function path to see the results.
+- code_reading.conf: Let the large model help read code, can directly read files/folders, very cool, a time-saving tool
+- coder.conf: Let the large model help write code

 ## Support